Therapy Council Logo

 References & Citations

 2. National Health Authority.
 (2024).
 Ayushman Bharat - Pradhan Mantri Jan Arogya Yojana (AB-PMJAY).
-Available at: https://pmjay.gov.in
+Available at: Visit pmjay.gov.in

 3. Ministry of Health and Family Welfare.
 (2023).
 National Mental Health Survey 2015-16.
 Government of India.

 4. World Health Organization.
 (2022).
 Mental Health Atlas 2020.
 WHO.
-Available at: https://www.who.int/publications
+Available at: View resource on who.int

 5. Indian Council of Medical Research.
 (2023).
 Mental Healthcare in India: Access and Affordability.
 ICMR.